ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-27-missing-&-sparse-data.md

 ![hash](https://github.com/user-attachments/assets/2993d0ee-86c2-4fef-80ff-6ff9e1903981)

 💡 Setting a threshold to the percentage of non-zero values in a feature also helps decide which feature to drop from the data.
 The one falling below this threshold if removed reduces sparsity of the dataset.
-There are other methods to do the attain the objective for example, PCA, t-SNE.
+There are other methods to handle data sparsity for example, PCA, t-SNE.

 💡 **PCA** is an unsupervised learning algorithm that identifies principal components (PCs) of the data along principal axes, the directions in which the data varies most.
 PCs represent the data in a lower-dimensional space with most variability, and preserve maximum information.
 PCA thus helps identy the top features to train a model, ensuring the model is reliable.